RolandDreger/InDesign-Styles-Colors-and-Fonts/readme.md

 ## Object Styles

+:warning: Object style can be deleted without warning message if not applied or no item is inserted into the current document.
+Setting gets lost.

 | Place | Note |
 | --- | --- |
 | **Setting for »Based on« Object Style** | |